kronotop/kronotop/README.md

 # Kronotop

-Kronotop is a Redis-like NoSQL database backed by FoundationDB.
+Kronotop is a Redis-compatible, distributed document database, backed by FoundationDB.

 Kronotop is still in its early stages.